 Which processes should be followed in Perform Integrated Change Control?

-While managing, coordinating and implementing changes, these four processes must be followed in the Integrated Change Control, to complete a change successfully.
+While managing, coordinating and implementing changes, these four processes must be followed to complete a change successfully.

 Perform Integrated Change Control Process #1: Project manager must have a process and templates in place for creating change requests

 Submitting a change request might require a certain set of information to be provided.
 For instance, initiator of the change request, reason of the change, impacts of change, history and flow of approval etc. This information should help a better perform integrated change control process because it will be required for each change request.
 So having a template will ease to submit and progress changes in a project.

 Perform Integrated Change Control Process #2: Project manager should make sure to have clear roles and responsibilities for approving changes

 Changes are evaluated by change control board but there can be different approval levels.
 In each level approval of different stakeholders might be required in the perform integrated change control process.
 For instance, first level analysis and approval can be given by the engineers, 2nd level approval can be given by the senior managers, 3rd and the last approval can be required from the project sponsor.
 These must be cleared out to manage changes smoothly in a project.

 Perform Integrated Change Control Process #3: Project must initiate the re-evaluation of the business case if the number of changes becomes excessive.

 Lots of change request will occur if the requirements analysis and requirements management plan or the project planning was not done properly.
 Since the business need is the initiator of a project, and the source of requirements, in case there will be lots of change requests in a project, the business need that caused the project initiation must be re-evaluated.